Events

 Under the Influence is the most recent exhibition of Kirsten Stolle’s research-driven practice.
 Pivoted at the intersections of art, science, and culture, her work examines the global influence of chemical companies on our food system.
 Delving into propaganda and greenwashing, Stolle appropriates corporate advertising strategies and aesthetics, highlighting the contradiction between public image and facts.

-Each year, The University of North Carolina at Charlotte joins organizations across the nation by recognizing Constitution and Citizenship Day with a special presentation for students and community members.
-Dr. Fuschia Hoover will present on National Parks on September 18th.
+Each year, The University of North Carolina at Charlotte joins organizations across the nation by recognizing Constitution and Citizenship Day with a special presentation for students and community members from Fushcia Hoover, Ph.D..
+Learn about the history of our country’s National Parks and the Congressional Acts that protect them.

 October is campus sustainability month!